Parliament of Uganda: History

-First Parliament (1962–1963)
+First Parliament of Uganda (1956–1962)

+Uganda Legislative Council (LEGCO) is considered to be the first Parliament of Uganda.

+The Legislative Council (LEGCO) of Uganda was created in 1920, replacing governance by the Commissioner’s decrees.
+At its inception, the Council was composed entirely of European members under the leadership of Governor Sir Robert Coryndon.
+An Asian representative was first admitted in 1926, and on 4 December 1945, the first African members, Michael Ernest Kawalya Kaggwa (the Katikkiro of Buganda), Petero Nyangabyaki (the Katikkiro of Bunyoro), and Yekonia Zirabamuzaale, were sworn in to the LEGCO to represent Buganda, Western and Eastern Provinces.

+In the 1950s, the structure and procedures of LEGCO underwent notable reforms.
+A ministerial system was introduced in 1956, and Sir John Bowes Griffin was appointed as the first Speaker in January 1958 for LEGCO.
+Uganda’s first direct general elections, held in March 1961, resulted in an African majority within the Council.
+LEGCO remained in place until 1 March 1962, when self government was established and it was replaced by the National Assembly.

 The tower that separates the east from the north wing buildings at the Uganda Parliament. this tower together with the parliament was built by the British colonial government in the late 1950s as a gift to Uganda just before it attained its independence.

-This body was then known as the National Assembly.
-It had 92 members and was presided over, as speaker, by Sir John Bowes Griffin, a British lawyer and former Ugandan Chief Justice.

-Second Parliament (1963–1971)
+Second Parliament (1962–1979)

 During this period, Prime Minister Milton Obote abrogated the constitution and declared himself President of Uganda in 1966.
 This parliament also witnessed the abolition of Uganda's traditional kingdoms and the declaration of Uganda as a republic.
-This decision was impacted by the legal council of Member of Parliament A. G. Mehta following the Ugandan Constitutional Conference in which Uganda became an independent nation.
+This decision was impacted by the legal counsel of Member of Parliament A. G. Mehta following the Ugandan Constitutional Conference in which Uganda became an independent nation.
 The speaker during the Second Parliament was Narendra M. Patel, a Ugandan of Indian descent.
 This parliament ended when Idi Amin overthrew Milton Obote's government in January 1971.

 Third Parliament (1979–1980)

-Following the overthrow of Idi Amin in April 1979, a new legislative body known as the Uganda Legislative Council was established.
-With an initial membership of 30, the membership was later increased to 120.
+Following the overthrow of Idi Amin in April 1979, a new legislative body known as the National Consultative Council (NRC) was established and it served as the interim parliament.
+With an initial membership of 30that was elected in Moshi, Tanzania, the membership was later increased to 120.
 This was the Third Parliament and was chaired by Edward Rugumayo.
 This legislative body continued to function until the general elections of December 1980.